chenxiaolong/Custota/README.md

 * The device must support A/B updates.
   * This notably excludes all Samsung devices.
-* Incremental updates are not supported.
-  * It would take minimal work to add support, but there's currently no tooling to generate an incremental OTA from two full OTAs.
 * Pre-downloading an update to install later is not supported.
   * Custota runs `update_engine` in streaming mode, which downloads and installs OTAs at the same time.
 * The stock OS' Settings app on Pixel devices always launches the builtin OTA updater.